What to Expect

-- The initial consultation will approximately last for 1 hour.
-If Dr. Williamson needs to perform additional diagnostic tests, we may have you leave your pet here for 3 – 4 hours.
+- The initial consultation will approximately last for 1 – 2 hours.
+If Dr. Williamson/Dr. Toops needs to perform additional diagnostic tests, we may have you leave your pet here for 3 – 4 hours.

-- The initial consultation is $130.
-Generally, the initial visit averages $300 to $900.
-Cost may vary based on the size of the pet, the severity of your pet’s condition, and any diagnostic tests that Dr. Williamson recommends.
-We can provide an estimate, but please understand that we are unable to provide an accurate estimate without first examining your pet at Veterinary Dermatology of Richmond first.
+- The initial consultation is the examination of your pet by Dr. Williamson/Dr. Toops.
+The cost of treatments and diagnostics may vary according on the size of the pet and the severity of your pet’s condition based on the doctors recommendations.
+We will provide an estimate, but please understand that we are unable to provide an accurate estimate without first examining your pet at Veterinary Dermatology of Richmond.
 The initial visit is typically the most costly.

 - Based on your pet’s exam, further diagnostics, including a skin scrape or cytology, may be recommended and performed.

 - If your referring veterinarian is recommending Interdermal Skin Testing it is in addition to the consultation fee and diagnostic tests.
 Based on the results, oral or injectable allergens will be made that day or ordered with an expiration date of 5-6 months.